Are there male and female natural aphrodisiac products that really work? There is a general suspicion in the modern

 serotonin levels dampening erectile function and sensation.

-After years of trial and error, a powerful aphrodisiac proprietary blend with more than a dozen herbal extracts from the best raw material suppliers has been created.
-This unique natural aphrodisiac blend is a close kept secret.
+After years of trial and testing, a powerful aphrodisiac proprietary blend with more than a dozen herbal extracts from the best raw material suppliers has been created.

 Sexual stamina, libido, and performance